Domiii/dbux/dbux-code/README.md

 # Configuration

-These are all currently supported configuration parameters (mostly surrounding the "Run with Dbux" and "Debug with Dbux" buttons):
+These are all currently supported configuration parameters (mostly for the "Run with Dbux" and "Debug with Dbux" buttons/commands):

 (You can open configuration via `CTRL/Command + Shift + P` -> "Open ...
 Settings")